Indiana First-Time Home Buyer: 2024 Programs and Grants

 Fort Wayne first-time home buyers

-In February 2024, the median list price for homes in Fort Wayne was $279,000, according to Realtor.com.
-This jumped 12% from the previous year.
+The median list price for homes in Fort Wayne was $279,000 in September 2024, according to Realtor.com.
+This rose 5.1% from the previous year.

 If you want to buy a home at that median price, your down payment options might fall between: